Get Started with Frontline EducationRequest a Demo

 For K-12 Human Resources offices, the task of staffing the district for another school year needs to be a two-sided coin, one side focused on getting (recruiting and selection), and the other side focused on keeping (onboarding and retention).
 Finding the top employees for your district is a complex and time-consuming project, but it is only part of the job.
 It’s just as important to focus on keeping your district’s top employees engaged and satisfied with their position at the district.

 In some organizations, employee onboarding is limited to an orientation event that lasts maybe a few hours on the first 3 or 4 days on the job, but it is really more of an afterthought — the formalities that need to take place once the recruiting and hiring process is over.
-However, your district’s onboarding process can make a huge impact on the district atmosphere and your colleagues’ regular performance.
+However, your district’s new teacher orientation process can make a huge impact on the district atmosphere and your colleagues’ regular performance.

 Whether thoughtfully crafted or simply superficial, your onboarding process affects the quality of your district’s relationship with its staff and the quality of the staff’s performance in a number of areas, including:

 - Cost of replacement training, in dollars and time